uhh-lt/neural-coref/README.md

 * All data and config files are placed relative to the: `base_dir = /path/to/project` in [local.conf](local.conf) so change it to point to the root of this repo
 * All splits created using the `split_*` Python scripts will need to be processed using `preprocess.py` to be used as training input for the model, for example, to split the DROC dataset run:
     - `python split_droc.py --type-system-xml /path/to/DROC-Release/droc/src/main/resources/CorefTypeSystem.xml /path/to/DROC-Release/droc/DROC-xmi data/german.droc_gold_conll`
-    - `python preprocess.py --input_dir data/droc_full --output_dir data/droc_full --seg_len 512 --language german --tokenizer_name german-nlp-group/electra-base-german-uncased --input_suffix droc_gold_conll --input_format conll-2012`
+    - `python preprocess.py --input_dir data/droc_full --output_dir data/droc_full --seg_len 512 --language german --tokenizer_name german-nlp-group/electra-base-german-uncased --input_suffix droc_gold_conll --input_format conll-2012 --model_type electra`

 ## Evaluation